COVID Plan- July 7, 2022 Update

 - There will be a 40-minute delayed start at all schools every Wednesday.

-- School staff who are required to quarantine/isolate will need to use sick days to cover their time away from work.
+- School staff who are required to isolate may need to use sick days to cover their time away from work.

 - Clubs will operate in person.

-- Field trips will return, as possible based on venue/location.
+- Field trips will operate as possible based on venue/location.

 - School lunch choices will be expanded.

 - Students K-12 and Early Childhood will have (5) scheduled eLearning from home days.

 - Students may share school or art supplies, sanitizing hands before and after use.

 We know some parents have concerns about academic loss and we want to assure you that our teachers are professionals and they will meet students where they are in their learning.